KesikasriSuresh/API-INTEGRATION/README.md

 **Description**

+Description:
-This project's objective was to create an interactive, responsive webpage that retrieves and presents data from a public API.
-I decided to use the OpenWeather API to incorporate real-time weather data for this task.
-Based on the user's input, the webpage dynamically loads the weather data and presents it in an understandable and aesthetically pleasing manner.
+This project involved developing a responsive webpage that fetches and displays real-time data from a public API.
+I selected the OpenWeather API to retrieve current weather information based on user input.
+The webpage dynamically loads and updates the weather data, providing a seamless and interactive user experience.
-I used contemporary HTML, CSS, and JavaScript techniques to guarantee responsiveness and a seamless user experience across devices.
-Canva was used to add visual elements to the layout and design.

-*Utilised Resources:*

-GeeksforGeeks: A resource for basic knowledge and coding references OpenWeather is a public weather data API source.
-YouTube: For hands-on lessons and live demonstrations
-ChatGPT: For advice, feature requests, and code fixes
-Canva: For creating user interface elements and
+The interface was built using HTML, CSS, and JavaScript, ensuring compatibility across different devices and screen sizes.
+To enhance the design, Canva was used for creating visually appealing UI components.

+*Resources Used:*

+OpenWeather API
+GeeksforGeeks
+YouTube
+ChatGPT
+Canva